 On March 3, 2011, we received a letter, in which certain allegations were made, from a former employee who had been terminated in January 2011 pursuant to our planned reduction-in-force.
 On July 8, 2011, the former employee filed a lawsuit in the Superior Court of the State of California, County of San Diego, asserting certain claims related to the Company's work environment and the employee's termination, and on December 12, 2011 the court granted our motion to compel arbitration.
-We have engaged legal counsel in this matter.
+On August 1, 2012, the arbitrator stayed all proceedings to allow the plaintiff time to obtain new counsel.
+The plaintiff has since obtained new counsel and the arbitrator has continued the stay to allow our legal counsel and the plaintiff's new counsel to work out some final details regarding documents and property previously held by the plaintiff's former counsel.
 Based on our current assessment, we do not expect its outcome to have a material adverse effect on our business, financial condition and results of operations.